Butternut Squash Risotto with Cheese (Risotto alla Zucca)

 1. First, in a medium saucepan, pour the vegetable broth and heat on low heat.

-2. Meanwhile, in a large sauté deep-pan, or large deep skillet, heat olive oil with 1 tablespoon of butter, over medium heat.
+2. Meanwhile, in a large sauté deep pan, or large deep skillet, heat olive oil with 1 tablespoon of butter, over medium heat.
 Add squash and chopped onion.
-Gently sauté for about 3 to 4 minutes, until onion becomes translucent.
+Gently sauté for about 3 to 4 minutes, until the onion becomes translucent.

 4. Add 3 cups of simmering vegetable broth to the rice.
 Raise the heat to bring to a low boil.
 Cook the rice for about 15 minutes, stirring often.
 As the rice absorbs the broth, you may add more broth in small batches, about 1/2 cup at a time.
 Continue to cook the rice until tender to the bite.